Skip to main content

 Who pays for the damages?

 Builders, developers, contractors, and construction companies may be sued as defendants in these types of cases.
-Assuming you prevail against a defendant, typically the defendant's insurance company that was in effect when the damage was first noticed will be responsible for paying the damages.
+Assuming you prevail against a defendant, the defendant's insurance company that was in effect when the damage was first noticed will be responsible for paying the damages.

 Who else is responsible for construction defects?

-There may be several responsible parties, but generally, the responsibility will lay with the general contractors, developers, and the builders of residential structures even if the work was performed by subcontractors or if the defective materials used in construction were manufactured by others.
-Architects, designers, and other involved parties may also be defendants in litigation.
+There may be several responsible parties, but the responsibility will belong to the general contractors, developers, and builders of residential structures.
+This is true even if the work was performed by subcontractors or if the defective materials used in construction were manufactured by others.

 Are there any time limits on filing a lawsuit for repairs?

-Usually, the homeowner or homeowner's association is required to protect property from sustaining additional damage.
+The homeowner or homeowner's association is required to protect property from sustaining additional damage.
 This is known as the legal duty to mitigate damages.
 Such costs are recoverable in the lawsuit if the plaintiff prevails.
-Failure to perform routine maintenance and reasonable repairs can cause or contribute to additional damages, which could be offset from the owner's claim and lead to the defense of "failure to mitigate damages".

 Can I sell my home during a pending lawsuit?

-Generally, homeowners may sell their homes during such lawsuits as long as marketable title is not affected by a lis pendens, but most states have a disclosure law that requires a homeowner to disclose to a potential buyer that the home is involved in litigation.
-You should consult with a real estate attorney to understand your rights and measure risks, accordingly.
+Most states have a disclosure law that requires a homeowner to disclose to a potential buyer that the home is involved in litigation.

 Was this helpful?

-Find a Lawyer
+Find a local attorney